A Little Piece of Me - Submission 2025

 • The portrait image of your child needs to be high resolution - greater than 1MB in size

-• If you are saving photos from social media, these will be fine for the photos of the people who have contributed to your child’s life – but will not be high resolution and can’t be used for the main portrait image.
-Best to find the original photo
+• If you are saving photos from social media, these will be fine for the pixel photos, however the resolution will not be high enough to use for the main portrait image, and you will need to find the original photo, or a version at or higher than 1MB in size for the main portrait

 • The images you submit will be repeated to create the background of the pixel portrait